spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 This script is designed to automate the process of generating and running packet generation and reception tests in a Kubernetes environment using DPDK (Data Plane Development Kit).

+The system supports multiple configurations.
+As described in the Topology section, it allows you to run either a single or multiple pairs of TX and RX pods, either on the same node or spread across different nodes.

+Additionally, the system enables the allocation of a subset of cores for the tests.
+Please note that the minimum configuration per TX or RX pod is 2 cores.
+DPDK requires at least one core to be allocated as the master core for proper operation.

-The script enables the creation of Lua flow profiles for Pktgen, manages packet generation traffic, collects performance statistics, and saves the results for further analysis.
+The system enables the creation of Lua flow profiles for Pktgen, manages packet generation traffic, collects performance statistics, and saves the results for further analysis.

 Key Features: